ksdfg/Hermes/README.md

 - Set a `secret` as an environment variable, or set in a `.env`.

-- Run `docker-compose up` to build and start the application.
+- Run `docker-compose up --build` to build and start the application.

 - The application will be running at `localhost:8080`.